Ramuneid/1.2-Support-in-Lithuania/README.md

 ### 1. Goal Setting and Research Questions

-The project started with defining the analytical goal and formulating questions to guide the exploration:
+The project started by defining the analytical goal and formulating questions to guide the exploration:

 - Who are the main recipients of 1.2% support in Lithuania?
 - How is support distributed among recipients?